 Featuring proven MacPherson strut front and multi-link rear suspension systems, numerous fine-tuning measures have been implemented to further refine the Mazda CX-5’s chassis.
-The diameter of the front damper pistons has been increased to provide a more linear response and smoother vehicle behaviour when quickly turning the steering wheel.
-Optimising the damping characteristics and introducing more moderate behaviour above the springs also delivers smoother roll characteristics when entering corners, and a more stable posture during cornering.
-In addition, the front lower suspension arms now feature liquid-filled bushings, which increase the damping of minute vibrations.
+The diameter of the front damper pistons is optimised to provide a more linear response and smoother vehicle behaviour when quickly turning the steering wheel.
+Optimising the damping characteristics and introducing more moderate behaviour above the springs also delivers smooth roll characteristics when entering corners, and a stable posture during cornering.
+In addition, the front lower suspension arms feature liquid-filled bushings, which increase the damping of minute vibrations.

 Complementing this mechanical set-up is G-Vectoring Control (GVC): the first system from Mazda’s Skyactiv-Vehicle Dynamics range of technologies.
 Utilising integrated control of the engine, transmission and chassis to enhance the connection between car and driver, GVC varies engine torque to optimise the load on the front axle.
 By monitoring steering and throttle position when entering a corner under power, GVC momentarily reduces the amount of torque delivered to the front wheels, thereby transferring a fraction more weight onto the front axle.
 This increases front tyre grip, which allows the front wheels to turn more precisely.

 Thereafter, when the driver maintains a constant steering angle, GVC immediately recovers engine drive torque, which transfers load to the rear wheels, enhancing vehicle stability.
 This series of load transfers extracts much more grip from both front and rear tyres, improving vehicle responsiveness and stability according to the driver’s intentions.
 The 2023 CX-5 features the latest GVC Plus system, which offers even better yaw control at speed.